redhcp/post-install/README.md

+This is a scripts to install the applications you need, after install Ubuntu or Win10

 ## Post Install Ubuntu

-This is a scripts to install the applications you need, after installing Ubuntu

 Contain:
 * Google Chrome